What We Do

 Why Invest in Apprenticeships?

-Recent data published by Office for National Statistics indicates that the UK’s labour market is tighter than at any point since records began.
+Recent data published by the Office for National Statistics indicates that the UK’s labour market is tighter than at any point since records began.
 In March 2017, the employment rate of people aged 16 to 64 reached its highest level since comparable records began in 1971 – 75%.
 At the same time, the unemployment rate has fallen to its lowest level since 1975 – 5%.

 Investing in apprentices ensures business sustainability.
 Skilled, talented engineers are vital for the future of the energy and utilities sector as they secure a talent pipeline.
 Investing in training and developing new talent now helps to future-proof the sector.
 This is crucial for the stability of critical infrastructure in the water, waste management, gas and power industries.